cholley639/fantasy-sailing/README.md

 ## Current Status

 So far, this repository has the webscrappings tools for fleet race regattas.
 It can successfully pull the sailors page and full-scores page of any regatta on the techscore website.
-The next step is combining the two pages to be uploaded to the league pool database.
+It also combines these two webscrappers to output a 2-d array with each row comprised of a unique sailor from the regatta with his/her information and results from the regatta.
+0 indicates did not sail.
+999 indicates BKD.

+### Next Step

+Scoring algorithm to determine fantasy points from weekend results

 ## Drafting